fortify-presales/IWA/README.md

 ## Forking the Repository

-In order to execute the example scenarios described here you will need to "fork" a copy of this repository into your own GitHub account.
+In order to execute example scenarios for yourself it is recommended that you "fork" a copy of this repository into your own GitHub account.
 The process of "forking" is described in detail in the [GitHub documentation](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) - you can start the process by clicking on the "Fork" button at the top right.

 ## Building the Application